 Does A Deed Need To Identify The Owners As Husband And Wife In Order To Create A Tenancy By The Entirety, Which Would Automatically Pass Title If One Spouse Dies?

-Contact Our Florida Probate Your Estate’s Legal Needs
+Contact Our Florida Probate Attorneys to Assist You with Your Estate Legal Needs

-At Statewide Probate, a division of McDonald Fleming Moorhead, we offer a free consultation for Florida state probate administration cases.
-Our law firm welcomes estates throughout the state, including Pensacola, Jacksonville, Tallahassee, Miami, Sarasota, Daytona Beach, Tampa Bay, Fort Lauderdale, and West Palm Beach.
+At Statewide Probate, a service of McDonald Fleming Moorhead and DeMaria, de Kozan and White, Attorneys At Law, we offer a free consultation for Florida state probate administration cases.
+Our lawyers welcome estates throughout the state, including Pensacola, Jacksonville, Tallahassee, Miami, Sarasota, Daytona Beach, Tampa Bay, Fort Lauderdale, and West Palm Beach.
 Contact our Florida probate attorneys for a free consultation.
-Our knowledgeable staff can handle the legal aspects of your estate administration.
+The knowledgeable staff at Statewide Probate can handle the legal aspects of your estate administration.
 Reach out to us today!